shinjiat/FYP-INTI-DIGITAL-SIGNAGE-BACKEND/README.md

 ****************************************************************************************************************************************

 ## `Map Editor`
-Hostinger's subscription fees had run out, couldn't get any screenshot of it :\
+Hostinger's subscription fees ran out, couldn't get any screenshot of it :\

 [Back to top](#contents)
 ****************************************************************************************************************************************